Appropedia

-Appropedia is a wiki-based website that contains content relating to poverty, environmental degradation and international development.
+Appropedia is a wiki-based website that contains content relating to sustainability, poverty, environmental degradation, and international development.

 Purpose

-Appropedia helps people share information and collaborate on projects to address poverty, international development, and environmental sustainability.
+Appropedia can be used to help people who lack in financial stability and are looking for an alternative source to advance their financial expertise as well as environmental sustainability.

 Nomenclature

 Appro means "Appropriate Technology".
 Despite "pedia" in the title, the site is not an encyclopedia, but a collection of various types of content, including original research.

 History

-Appropedia was founded in April 2006.

-In 2007, three of the founders created the Appropedia Foundation and registered it as a not for profit in California.
+Appropedia was founded in 2006 and registered it as a not for profit in California.

 Site organization

 The website is organized into portals that are groups of articles arranged by topics.
 Topics include construction, energy, food & agriculture, health, and water.
 Like other wiki based websites, the content can be navigated in multiple ways, using tags to indicate themes.

 Content is made under the Creative Commons Attribution-Share Alike 3.0 license.

 Comparison with Wikipedia

 The rules for content acceptance and editing on Appropedia vary from Wikipedia due to having different goals.
 For example: